mit-plv/bedrock2/README.md

 1. LiveVerif Coq files become C files when prefixed with an opening C comment `/*` (§1.1)
 2. LiveVerif programs can be compiled with GCC (§3.1.1)

-List of claims from the paper not supported by the artifact
+List of claims from the paper not supported by the artifact:
 - The intro claims that expressing loop invariants as a diff "potentially leads to an easier, more intuitive, and more enjoyable user experience and to proofs that are more robust against code changes, because diffs (edits) tend to be smaller than whole invariants".
 We have not yet collected numbers to support this claim, because, as we explain at the end of section 6.2, "our framework is still in an early prototype phase where most new examples that we verify point us to some bugs and limitations in the framework that we fix on the fly, but for a meaningful evaluation, one should not make fixes to the framework while verifying examples."
 - The row "Performance of compiled code" of Table 1: The focus of this paper is the verification of C programs, while integrating it into bigger stacks and evaluating its performance there is part of our future projects.
 - The star ratings in the table in Fig 5 are based on our perceived experience, not on numbers.
 We believe that if the artifact reviewers worked with our framework and other frameworks for a few weeks, they might come to similar ratings, but of course verifying this is out of scope of the artifact evaluation process.
+- We do not include instructions on how to run RISC-V binaries created by the Bedrock2 compiler from LiveVerif programs, as this is not the focus of this paper (but we do run Bedrock2-compiler-generated RISC-V binaries in other not-yet-published projects, using qemu, both in user mode and system (bare-metal) mode, and also using spike, and also in a published project, using an FPGA running a verified processor, see [Erbsen et al. 2021]).

 ### How to verify the claims